 You get a rash

-If that’s the case for you, try shaving your underarms at night instead of in the morning or apply a pH balancing toner before you apply your deodorant.
-Or switch to a deodorant recipe without baking soda (see recipe below).
+If that’s the case for you, try shaving your underarms at night instead of in the morning or use a pH-balancing toner before you apply your deodorant.
+You could also switch to a deodorant recipe without baking soda instead (see recipe below).

 You smell not so fresh